 .
 Enjoy hanging in the cockpit in a sweet scandanavian village

 LILLE DANSER BOAT AND BREAKFAST

-Join us for a optional 2-hour hand's on sail for up to 6 passengers (Add'l $150 , followed by an overnight dockside on a traditional 50' gaff cutter and light breakfast in the morning.
+Join us for a optional 2-hour hand's on sail for up to 6 passengers (add'l fee), followed by an overnight dockside on a traditional 50' gaff cutter and light breakfast in the morning.

 The vessel 'Lille Danser' has a double berth aft, a covered cockpit, pilot berth in the galley, and a double V berth forward that converts to a double.
 The galley offers a coffee/tea pot and old fashioned "ice" box.
 We offer a small electric heater and electric blankets.
 Pets and children are welcome.
-You will have the whole boat to yourself dockside.
-Free parking.
-Coin-op Showers,laundry and exercise equipment available in the marina clubhouse.
-The area is quiet and rural.
+You will have the whole boat to yourself dockside. $5 overnight parking.
+Coin-op Showers and laundry.
+The area walking distance to shops in the small scandanavian village.

 Here's a recap of fees:

 berth and breakfast for two = $160 base

 Pets = $20 total